 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera) (Step: __)
+Sam Kushner-Lenhoff: Carefully explain the procedure to the subject.
+Have them practice breathing through the testing apparatus before starting the imaging so they can ask questions if needed.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Amir H Kashani: Any retinal or ocular imaging procedure can be readily adapted to allow RVR measurements.
+Also, the method can be applied to any disease process that may affect the vascular function.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.
 If no materials are hazardous, leave this statement blank.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Sam Kushner-Lehnoff: While nothing in this protocol is inherently hazardous, it is important to monitor the subject and their vital signs closely.
+Stop if you have any concerns or see any signs of distress.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.